engspa12/KotlinReminder/README.md

+# Kotlin Reminder

-## This repo contains code examples for diverse topics in Kotlin programming.
+#### This repo contains code examples for diverse topics in Kotlin programming.
 It was created using as baseline the information gathered in Udacity Kotlin Bootcamp.